Virginia Democrats compete in primary for closely watched governor's race

 REST OF FIELD VS. MCAULIFFE

-McClellan or Carroll Foy are seeking to be both the first woman and first Black woman elected to the office.
+McClellan or Carroll Foy are seeking to be both the first woman and first Black woman elected as Virginia's governor.

 McClellan, who has represented the Richmond region in the state House of Delegates and Senate for 15 years, was endorsed by the Virginia chapter of national abortion rights group NARAL and the Women of Color Coalition.